Juanes2499/aws-s3-presigned-ulr/README.md

 aws_secret_access_key = your_secret_access_key
 ```

-# Compile and build Docker
+# Compile and build in local and create Docker image

+## Create AWS Credentials File
 Set the next code in a file named credentials at root project .
 ```
 [default]